 2000 Busta Rhymes rides atop his own float in the National Puerto Rican Day Parade in New York.
 "I'm here to thoroughly represent the entire spectrum of the urban community," Rhymes says.

-1991 Lynyrd Skynyrd returns to recording with Lynyrd Skynyrd 1991.
+1991 Lynyrd Skynyrd return to recording with Lynyrd Skynyrd 1991.
 It's their sixth album, following Street Surviors, but is their first since the plane wreak take took three band-members lives in 1977.
 The new lineup initially uses the name "Lynyrd Skynyrd 1991," but eventually has to drop this name after the media and fans essentially ignore it and continue to call them Lynyrd Skynyrd.

 1977 KC and the Sunshine Band's "I'm Your Boogie Man" hits #1 in America.

 1976 Wild Cherry release "Play That Funky Music."

 1976 The Carpenters release A Kind Of Hush.